Hearts sign Robins' Moore on loan

 But he has only played once this season - in an EFL Cup defeat on penalties away to League Two side Forest Green Rovers after a 2-2 draw.

+"He's got a wealth of experience at a really high level," Neilson said.

-Moore has made 60 appearances for the Championship club, 28 of them last season.
+Moore, who has had previous loan spells with Bury, Cheltenham Town, Southend United and Blackpool, has made 60 appearances for the Championship club, 28 of them last season.

+"His style of play will suit how we play and he's versatile too, which is a bonus, so I'm sure he'll do really well for us," Neilson told his club website.

 Find all the latest football transfers on our dedicated page.